4 boneless pork chops (1 pound total), pounded to ¼ inch thickness

 1 cup fine dry bread crumbs

-- Set out 3 shallow bowls.
-One with a mixture of the flour, salt, and pepper.
-The second with the egg and milk whisked together.
-The third with a mixture of the bread crumbs and paprika.
+- Set out 3 shallow bowls: one with a mixture of the flour, salt, and pepper, the second with the egg and milk whisked together, and the third with a mixture of the bread crumbs and paprika.

 - Heat the oil in a large skillet on medium high heat.
 Dredge the cutlets first in the seasoned flour, then dip the cutlets in the egg mixture, and then into the bread crumbs.

 - Working in batches, sauté the cutlets for about 2-3 minutes per side until golden brown.
 Remove the cutlets from the skillet, drain on a paper towel-lined plate, and cover with foil or place in a warm oven to keep warm.
 Serve with plenty of fresh lemon juice squeezed over the cutlets.